 Here are some ideas for restaurants to pivot their core business strategy toward accommodating the realities of social distancing and the coronavirus crisis.
 They include embracing delivery and takeout, creating retail food opportunities, utilizing curbside pickup, and making prepared meals.

-A look at how an almost-forgotten piece of technology is making a crucial comeback to help bars and restaurants provide a contactless experience for customers.
+A look at how an almost-forgotten piece of technology is making a crucial comeback to help bars and restaurants provide touchless menus and a contactless experience for customers.
+A manager who uses QR codes does just that.

 Being able to speak to your customers confidently about the risks associated with delivery and takeout is important.
 Whether through social media, an email list, or information included with physical takeout and delivery parcels, let your customers know there's no known transmission risk through food.
 And what you're doing to make sure your operation is observing the best hygiene and safety procedures possible.